Archethought/dfds/TOOLBOX.md

 connect success - container can run /bin/bash
 Keep this container open for data location.

-### Where does the data go?
+### Understand data locality and movement

 **Problem:**  I created data files and am not sure where they actually are.
 Are files in the container also on available my host file system?
 **Solution:** Container file system is **not** the same as the host filesystem.
 But files do exist on the container filesystem until that container is removed using **docker rm** or similar.

-Let's prove this.
+Prove this.
 In the container, touch a file

 ```
 # touch myfile
 ```

-We now have a zero length file inside the container.
+There is now a zero length file inside the container.
 In another terminal, try and search for the file 'myfile' on your host filesystem.
 You have proved it is not on your local filesystem.